datacraft-dsc/DEPs/6/README.md

 ## Overview

-The Ocean ecosystem's data publishers make data assets available for consumption.
+Data publishers make data assets available for consumption.
 However, data assets are only the first part of a data pipeline.
 The finished products are usually models, predictions or dashboards and these are created by algorithms that transform the raw data, clean it, train models and generate predictions.

 The Invoke API specification provides a path that satisfied three sets of actors